JemmyAzuka/Current-Exchange-Forcasting/README.md

 Visualization: The project includes visualization tools to help users understand the historical trends and predicted future movements of exchange rates.

-User-Friendly Interface: Users can easily input the desired currency pairs and timeframes for which they want to obtain predictions.
-The interface provides intuitive visualizations and downloadable forecast data.